History of the England national football team: 1870–1900

-England's first international representative matches were arranged by the influential sports administrator Charles Alcock, under the auspices of the Football Association.
-The first five friendly matches, which all took place at The Oval, London, were played against Scotland between 1870 and 1872.
+England's first international representative matches were proposed by the FA Secretary Charles Alcock.
+On 3 November 1870, Alcock wrote to the Glasgow Herald that a match between Scotland and England would take place at the Kennington Oval, London.
+The first five friendly matches, which all took place at The Oval, were played against Scotland between 1870 and 1872.
 However, these are not considered full internationals by FIFA because the Scotland teams were composed entirely of London-based Scottish players.

-England's first FIFA-recognised international football match was a 0–0 draw against Scotland at Hamilton Crescent in Partick, Glasgow, on 30 November 1872.
-Scotland was represented by players from Glasgow's Queen's Park club.
+England's first FIFA-recognised international football match was a 0–0 draw against Scotland at Hamilton Crescent in Partick, Glasgow, on 30 November 1872 in front of 4,000 supporters.
+A Scottish FA had yet to be founded, therefore the match was organised by Queen's Park.
+An English sports newspaper, Bell's Life described the match as "one of the jolliest, one of the most spirited and most pleasant matches that have ever been played according to Association rules".

 The first England team in this match was:

-Robert Barker (Hertfordshire Rangers), goal; Harwood Greenhalgh (Notts Club), three-quarter back; R. C. Welch (Harrow Chequers), half back; F. Chappell (Oxford University), fly-kick; capt.
+Robert Barker (Hertfordshire Rangers), goal; Harwood Greenhalgh (Notts Club), three-quarter back; R. C. Welch (Harrow Chequers), half-back; F. Chappell (Oxford University), fly-kick; capt.
 Cuthbert Ottaway (Oxford University), middle; Charles Chenery (Crystal Palace), middle; Charles Clegg (Sheffield), middle; Arnold Kirke-Smith (Oxford University), middle; J. Brockbank (Oxford University) right side; W. J. Maynard (1st Surrey Rifles) left side; J. F. Morris (Barnes Club) left side.

-The following year, England beat Scotland 4–2 at the Kennington Oval, but in 1878, a resurgent Scotland thrashed England 7–2 at Hampden Park in Glasgow.
-This stood as a record for either side in the fixture for 77 years, until England beat Scotland 7–2 at Wembley during the 1955 Home Championship.
+The following year, England beat Scotland 4–2 at the Kennington Oval, but in 1878, a resurgent Scotland thrashed England 7–2 at Hampden Park in Glasgow and followed this by beating England 6–1 at the Oval three years later.

+The annual British International Championship, also known as the Home Championship, between England, Scotland, Wales and Ireland began in 1884, with Scotland beating England 1–0 at the second Hampden Park and winning the competition's inaugural season.
+England's first success in the competition came in 1888, the same year that the Football League was formed, when they won all three of their matches, including a 5–0 away victory against Scotland.